Generic Name: Interferon Beta-1b (in ter FEER on BAY ta won bee)

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.

 - Do not share your drugs with others and do not take anyone else's drugs.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time this medicine is refilled.
+Read it again each time interferon beta-1b is refilled.
 If you have any questions about interferon beta-1b, please talk with the doctor, pharmacist, or other health care provider.

 More about interferon beta-1b

 - Dosage Information

 - Drug Interactions